Davve686/Davve686/README.md

 - 👋 Hi, I’m @Davve686
 - 👀 I’m interested in blockchain development
-- 🌱 I’m currently learning the basics of JavaScript to become a web3 dev
+- 🌱 I specialize in Solidity and JavaScript
-- 💞️ I’m looking to collaborate on Web3 project.
-I have little experience so I'm willing to help for free if I can gain experience.
+- 💞️ I’m looking to collaborate on Web3 projects.
 - 📫 How to reach me on LinkedIn https://www.linkedin.com/in/david-flambert/

 <!---